dartraiden/NVIDIA-patcher/docs/README.md

 NVIDIA_DEV.`118`5.106F.10DE = "NVIDIA GeForce GTX 760"

 Thus, for example, GTX 1070 and GTX 1080 can work together, but GTX 960 and GTX 1060 cannot.

+# If you don't trust me and want to patch the driver yourself, see [how to use patcher](/docs/README-PATCHER.md).

 ## Unlocking full x16 PCI-E lines on the CMP-cards
 TL;DR: You need to solder the missing elements near the PCI-E slot.